 Corrugated Cardboard

-Because of this composition, corrugated cardboard is thicker and deemed to be more durable than paperboard.
-Despite having three layers, it’s still quite lightweight.
+Because of this composition, corrugated cardboard used in rigid boxes is thicker and considered more durable than paperboard, and despite having three layers, it remains quite lightweight.

 This is ideal for folding cartons that are intended for heavier or more fragile products.
-The corrugated containers provide more protection compared to the single layer of paperboard.
+Each grade of paperboard balances cost, strength, and print quality differently.
+The corrugated containers provide more protection compared to a single layer of paperboard.

 3 Sustainable Materials for Folding Cartons

 Over the years, the call for more sustainable packaging became greater.
-The problem with packaging waste was just too great that relying on paperboard and corrugated cardboard alone wasn’t cutting it.
+The problem with packaging waste was too great, so relying solely on paperboard and corrugated cardboard wasn’t enough.

 Here are some of the options that you can consider.

-While some hemp-based boards require a bit of paper stock, it’s still a great alternative.
+While some hemp-based boards require a bit of paper stock in product packaging, it’s still a great alternative.

-A downside to this is that hemp leaves a rough surface on the folding carton.
-This might become a problem if you want a smooth print effect.
+A downside to this in the supply chain is that hemp leaves a rough surface on the folding carton, which might become a problem if you want a smooth print effect.

 This folding carton material comes from a sugarcane plant.
 When the juice is extracted from a sugar cane, it leaves a dry pulp called bagasse.
 This is the main material used to create packaging.